 - Tent Camping (the outdoor group camp on the grounds of Telemark Northwoods Lodging)

-- We will train on a brand NEW paved roller ski trail of the Mt.
+- We'll be conducting our training on the paved roller ski trails within the Mt.
 Telemark Village

-trail system and the grounds of famous Mt.
+trail system and on the iconic grounds of Mt.
 Telemark!

 AUGUST IGOR LEGACY CAMP